zhdk/tpf-client/README.md

  * No need for clients to run with a public IP address and no need for setting up port-forwarding on the client side.

- * The tpf-client reduces complexity when configuring a session with many endpoints.
+ * The tpf-party reduces complexity when configuring a session with many endpoints.

 The client registers itself to a tpf-server which keeps track